Share this Article

-This is what's known as an "owner-use" eviction, in which the landlord can refuse to renew your lease on the grounds that they need the apartment as a primary residence either for themselves or an immediate family member.
+Historically, landlords could refuse to renew rent-stabilized tenants’ leases on the grounds that they needed the apartment as a primary residence, either for themselves or an immediate family member.

-So when is it legit?
-The landlord has to give 90 to 150 days notice before your lease is up, show in good faith that they have plans to move family into your unit, and own the building under their own name, rather than an LLC or other form of non-individual ownership.
-"The Supreme Court may think that 'corporations are people,' but the rent-stabilization code doesn't believe that LLCs can have families," Himmelstein notes.
+Under the previous law, a landlord had to give 90 to 150 days’ notice before a tenant’s lease was up, show in good faith that they had plans to move themselves or family members into the unit, and own the building under their own name, rather than an LLC or other form of non-individual ownership.
+There were no limits on how many apartments in a building a landlord could recover, as long as they followed these rules.

 "You might want to go to the landlord-tenant clerk's office to see if they've brought similar cases against other tenants in their buildings, then not moved in," says Himmelstein.
 "You could also do a search of their name on Property Shark to see how many other buildings they own.
 The larger they are as a landlord, the more suspicious a judge will be—what's so special about your particular apartment that they have to move in?"

 Websites like RentLogic, which grades rental buildings on the basis of past complaints and violations, and Rate My Landlord, crowdsourced from NYC tenants, can be helpful in uncovering more information on your building management.
-New York City Public Advocate Letitia James also publishes a list each year of the city’s worst landlords—perhaps worth a look, as well.
+The New York City Public also publishes a list each year of the city’s worst landlords—perhaps worth a look, as well.